LD4P/qa_server/README.md

 # QaServer
 This rails engine can be installed into your app to serve as a Questioning Authority (QA) Server for accessing external authorities.
 It is part of a larger architecture supporting linked data authority access.
-See [ld4l:linked_data_authorities]() for more information on the full architecture.
 From this engine, you can send a search query and get back multiple results OR you can fetch a single term.
 The engine provides UI for monitoring connections to configured authorities and the ability to check the current status of a single authority to determine if it is up and running now.

+## Reference

+* [Architecture for Authority Lookup](https://wiki.duraspace.org/x/84E2BQ) document describes the authority access and normalization layer that provides applications with a consistent output for processing.
+* [Authority aggregation and indexing](https://wiki.duraspace.org/display/ld4lLABS/Authority+aggregation+and+indexing) document describes the technology used for caching authority data.
+* [samvera/questioning_authority](https://github.com/samvera/questioning_authority) (QA) is the gem that provides access to external authorities and normalizes the results.
+See the [Linked Open Data (LOD) Authorities](https://github.com/samvera/questioning_authority#linked-open-data-lod-authorities) section for details on the primary part of QA that is used by this engine.
+* [LD4P/linked_data_authorities](https://github.com/LD4P/linked_data_authorities) holds predefined Questioning Authority configurations that work with this qa_server engine.

 ## Setup

 ### Compatibility

-* Ruby 2.4 or the latest 2.3 version is recommended.
-Later versions may also work.
-* Rails 5 is required.
-We recommend the latest Rails 5.0 release.
+Tested with...

+* Ruby 2.4.3
+* Rails 5.1.6

 ### Installation Instructions

+#### Adding the engine dependency

 Add this line to your application's Gemfile: